GoSecure/xxe-workshop/codelabs/index.md

 #### gopher: protocol

 Another option for data exfiltration is the gopher protocol.
 It allows to connect to any server with a TCP with an arbitrary message.
 The path section of the URL is the data that will be written to the TCP socket.
-It is rarely available as it require very [old versions of Java](https://bugzilla.redhat.com/show_bug.cgi?id=865541#c0).
+It is rarely available as it requires very [old versions of Java](https://bugzilla.redhat.com/show_bug.cgi?id=865541#c0).

 - `gopher://server/?data`

 #### jar: protocol

 The `jar` protocol is a very special case.
 It is only available on Java applications.
 It allows to access files inside a PKZIP archive (`.zip`, `.jar`, ...).
-You will see in the last exercise how it can be used to write file to a remote server.
+You will see in the last exercise how it can be used to write files to a remote server.

 Example:
 - `jar:file://./archive.zip!config.properties`